 What are microinflammations?
 They’re mild inflammations of the skin.
 They’re so mild, in fact, that even clinical testing won’t pick them up.
 But if we study skin tissue affected by microinflammations, we can detect the presence of inflammatory immune cells – in other words, the skin is responding to irritation with inflammation and thereby attempting to repair itself.
 If these skin cells are then subjected to further irritation, the skin can flip into a “true” inflammatory response.

 If you experience sudden hair loss or brittle hair, you may have an underlying health problem such as thyroid disease, iron deficiency, or an autoimmune disease.
 Some medications can also cause hair loss.
 Contact a dermatologist in all instances to get further information.

 Common Dandruff Myths

 - Dandruff can lead to thinning hair or hair loss

 - Dandruff means your hair and scalp are dirty

-- Dandruff can be treated with vinegars, natural oils or baby shampoo
+- Dandruff can be treated with vinegar, natural oils or baby shampoo

-There’s no evidence to suggest any of the above is true.
+There’s no evidence to suggest that any of the above are true.

 You have greasy yellow or white flakes that stick to your hair and scalp: This is typical of greasy dandruff or seborrhoeic dermatitis.